Los Angeles Domestic Violence Lawyer

 Reviewing Your Domestic Violence Case in Los Angeles

 Due to the nature of the matter, at Eisner & Gorin LLP, a Los Angeles domestic violence attorney at our law firm knows that a domestic dispute can be a complicated matter for both sides, the accuser as well as the accused.
 Our lawyers realize there are always two sides to any story.
 It is important to consult with a criminal defense expert as soon as possible if you or your loved one has been accused of a domestic violence crime.
 Therefore, a lover’s quarrel or a misunderstanding between family members may be easily blown out of proportion because tempers and emotions may fly high during a domestic altercation.
+In some case where emotions run high, an alleged victim will file a false report of a crime, making the stressful situation worse.
+See our blog: Making False Statements to Police in Los Angeles.

 Providing Advice on Your Domestic Violence Charge